Agrippina the Elder: Post mortem

+which translates as "Bones of Agrippina; daughter of Marcus Agrippa, granddaughter of Divus Augustus, wife of Germanicus Caesar, mother of Princeps Gaius Caesar Germanicus".

 Personality

 Agrippina was fiercely independent, a trait she shared with her mother.
 Dio described her as having ambitions to match her pedigree.
-However, Anthony Barrett notes that Agrippina was fully aware that a woman in ancient Rome could not hold power in her own right.
+However, Anthony A. Barrett notes that Agrippina was fully aware that a woman in ancient Rome could not hold power in her own right.
 Instead, Agrippina followed the model of Livia in promoting the careers of her children.

 She and her daughter, Agrippina the Younger, are both described as being equally ambitious for their sons.
 Whereas the elder Agrippina's son failed to become emperor, the younger Agrippina's son, also named Nero, succeeds.
 In a contrast, Tacitus has Agrippina the Elder merely standing on a bridge waving the soldiers passing by, whereas her daughter eclipses her by presiding over a military tribunal and accepting gifts from foreign ambassadors.

 Tacitus also records serious tension between Agrippina and Livia.
 He describes Livia as having visited "stepmotherly provocations" on Agrippina.
 He says of Agrippina: "were it not that through her moral integrity and love for her husband she converted an otherwise ungovernable temper to the good" (Tacitus, Annals 1.33).
 Despite being sympathetic to her as a victim of imperial oppression, he uses expressions like "excitable", "arrogant", "proud", "fierce", "obstinate", and "ambitious" to describe Agrippina.
 His comments are echoed by other sources.